-- Students will work on this project in stages throughout the semester. - The sequence in which the content of this course is delivered is specifically designed support the learning necessary to perform this statistical analysis.

-- Projects will be checked for plagiarism. - Failure to complete the Final Draft of the Project with a grade of C- (i.e., 70%) or higher will result in no higher than a D in the course.
+- Students will work on this project in stages throughout the semester. - The sequence in which the content of this course is delivered is specifically designed support the learning necessary to perform this statistical analysis. - Projects will be checked for plagiarism. - Failure to complete the Final Draft of the Project with a grade of C- (i.e., 70%) or higher will result in an F for the course.